 Aaron Russell Steinmetz

-Here is a partial list of these fake chain letters with further
+Here is a partial list of these fake chain letters with further information about them:

 And here is the typical chain letter / chain email:

 THIS MAY BE THE MOST SIGNIFICANT LETTER YOU RECEIVE THIS YEAR!!

 Please follow the instructions of this letter very carefully, immediately print and READ TWICE.